 On 29 October 2018, the long-awaited inauguration of the largest airport in Turkey - Istanbul New Airport took place.

-On 29 October 2018, the long-awaited inauguration of the largest airport in Turkey took place - Istanbul New Airport.
-The President of Turkey - Recep Tayyip Erdogan, as well as senior officials, attended the opening ceremony.
+On October 29, 2018, the long-awaited inauguration of the largest airport in Turkey took place - Istanbul New Airport.
+The opening ceremony was attended by the President of Turkey - Recep Tayyip Erdogan, but also high dignitaries.

 Numerous leaders from the Balkans and Central Asia, the Emir of Qatar Sheikh Tamim bin Hamad Al Thani, as well as the controversial Sudanese President Omar al-Bashir were invited.
 The latter was convicted by the International Criminal Court for genocide.